Whether a student can get a part-time Maintenance Loan depends on their:

 University or college

-The university or college must be in the UK and either:
+The course must be at an eligible university or college in the UK and either:

 - a first degree, for example BA, BSc or BEd

 - an Initial Teacher Training course (if it’s degree level or above)